ThreeSixtyGiving/standard/documentation/individuals/data-preparation-templates.md

 Adding data directly into this sheet will break the formulas used to format the data.
 This will stop the template working correctly and increases the risk of sharing data that does not pass 360Giving’s validity checks, or unintentionally includes personal data.
 ### Default settings
 The formulas in **360_data** sheet extend for the first 100 rows.
 This means that up to 100 grants can be converted by the template.
-See the [section on extending the formulas](#adding-more-rows-of-formulas-to-the-360_data-sheet) if you need to convert data for more than 100 grants at a time.
+See the [section on extending the formulas] (../../individuals/data-preparation-templates/#adding-more-rows-of-formulas-to-the-360_data-sheet) if you need to convert data for more than 100 grants at a time.

 For ease of use, this template is colour coded so that all the 10 core required items are highlighted green, the codelist fields are blue and the recommended but optional fields are yellow.
 For more information see our [Field guidance](../../individuals/publisher-guidance/#field-guidance).
 ### How the template works